Skip advert

 Put your foot down and the electric motor’s punch is able to fill the lower part of the rev range, making the V8 engine feel supernaturally torquey and responsive right from tickover.
 Despite the considerable mass to shift, performance is off the scale, and seems to shrink the big GT as it rips through the relatively short ratios of the eight-speed transmission.

 But there’s a further benefit to introducing electrical assistance to the V8 engine, because this has allowed Bentley’s engineers to give it an even more brutish character.
-The new engine itself is simpler than the existing pure-ICE variant, since it does without fuel-saving elements like cylinder deactivation, and with the torque-filling ability of its e-motor, the turbochargers are now single rather than twin-scroll.
+The engine is simpler than the existing pure-ICE variant, since it does without fuel-saving elements like cylinder deactivation, and with the torque-filling ability of its e-motor, the turbochargers are now single rather than twin-scroll.

 This reduction of fuel-saving trickery within the combustion engine itself has given the V8 a cleaner and more authentic engine note – both inside the cabin and out.
-Where the previous Continental GT V8 S would elicit a distant ‘woofle’, the new car’s louder baritone bark makes more of an impression.
+Where the previous Continental GT V8 S would elicit a distant ‘woofle’, the latest car’s louder baritone bark makes more of an impression.

 Traction is not a consideration, because the all-wheel drive system is able to efficiently deliver all the power to the road without any drama, even in slippery conditions.
 A full-throttle standing start on slippery tarmac during our test led to a brief moment of slip from all four wheels before they hooked up and the car felt every bit as rapid as Bentley’s claimed 3.2-second 0-62mph time.